 It was a nice taste of the Mekong Delta, but you also have options to explore more of this fascinating area of Vietnam if you have more time - here is a complete guide of top things to do in Mekong Delta.

 If you have time, please include this temple.
 It is situated 100 km northwest of Ho Chi Minh City in Tay Ninh province.
 The Cao Dai Temple is called The Great Temple or Holy See and was constructed between 1933 and 1955.

-Cao Dai tries to be the perfect religion, combining Buddhism, Christianity, Taoism, Confucianism, Hinduism and Islam.
+Cao Dai tries to be a perfect religion, combining Buddhism, Christianity, Taoism, Confucianism, Hinduism, and Islam.

 I didn’t have the chance to visit this temple because of time, but I did visit a smaller version on my way to Mekong Delta, and it was a very intriguing experience.